 Concessions and Student Business

 In order to protect students from undue harassment, no one may act as an agent or sales representative for a person or business not affiliated with the University, solicit orders for or sell goods or services, deliver products, or collect funds for any purpose (including charitable purposes) whatsoever on the University campus (including in the residence halls) without prior written permission.
-Requests for such permission must be submitted to the Director of Student Programs, who will make decisions consistent with this policy in consultation with the Vice President for Student Affairs, the Vice President for University Facilities and Student Housing, and other University officials as appropriate.
+Requests for such permission must be submitted to the Director of the Center for Student Engagement, who will make decisions consistent with this policy in consultation with the Vice President for Student Affairs and other University officials as appropriate.

 Violation of this policy may result in referral for discipline under the Code of Conduct; termination of or other action under the Residence Hall & Townhouse Occupancy Agreement (where the prohibited conduct takes place in University housing); and/or legal action.